symfony/symfony-docs/deployment/fortrabbit.rst

 are managed with Composer (locally).

 Every time you push to fortrabbit composer install runs before your code gets deployed.
-To finetune the deployment behavior put a `fortrabbit.yml`_. deployment file (optional) in the project root.
+To fine-tune the deployment behavior put a `fortrabbit.yml`_. deployment file (optional) in the project root.

 Add fortrabbit as a (additional) Git remote and add your configuration changes: